-Family businesses are unique and the way they are run differs from family to family.
+Family businesses are unique, and the way they are run differs from family to family.
 Each business has varying degrees of corporate governance.
-Formal governance structures grow as the business grows and becomes more complex.
-Governance processes trail business needs in most situations.
+Formal governance structures grow as the business expands and becomes more complex.
+Governance processes follow business needs in most situations.

-Family governance is different than business governance.
+Family governance is different from business governance.
 Family governance determines how the family manages itself in relation to the business.
-Most managers understand the basics of business governance through their everyday jobs.
-But if you work in a family business, it is not obvious that you should put family governance structures into place, and there may not be easy ways to learn.
+Most managers understand the basics of business governance through their everyday jobs, but if you work in a family business, it’s not obvious that you should put family governance structures into place, and there may not be easy ways to learn.

-Sometimes family governance does not become an issue until transitioning between generations of owners or active business participants.
-The Founder may be worried that the following generations do not view the business in the same way she does.
-A family member who is not active in the day to day workings of the business may feel he should have an equal say in how it is run.
-It is important that families have discussions prior to these issues coming up rather than addressing them on an ad hoc basis.
+Sometimes family governance doesn’t become an issue until transitioning between generations of owners or active business participants.
+The founder may be worried that the following generations do not view the business in the same way they do.
+A family member who is not active in the day-to-day workings of the business may feel they should still have an equal say in how it is run.
+It is important that families have discussions prior to these issues coming up, rather than addressing them on an ad hoc basis.

-Sometimes family governance does not become an issue until transitioning between generations of owners or active business participants.
+Sometimes family governance doesn’t become an issue until transitioning between generations of owners or active business participants.

-A family constitution should provide rules on the roles, responsibilities and rights of family members, whether they are in the business or not.
-It should be clear on what the family values, especially with regards to the business (e.g. you earn your position, or get paid because of your last name).
+A family constitution should provide rules on the roles, responsibilities, and rights of family members, whether they are in the business or not.
+It should be clear on what the family values are, especially in regard to the business (e.g., you earn your position or get paid because of your last name).
 The constitution should define how business insiders and outsiders relate to the business and business decisions.
 Most importantly, a constitution provides consequences for unacceptable behavior.

 Here is the table of contents for a family constitution for an active situation:

-Annual family assemblies become more important when there are many generations, and they are geographically dispersed.
+Annual family assemblies become more important when there are many generations, especially if they are geographically dispersed.
 These gatherings should educate the family about the business and have the individuals build relationships with each other.

 The family council should set policy for the family and provide direction to the board of the enterprise.
-The board of directors sets policy for the business and may also make recommendations to the family council in matters that concern the business.
+The board of directors then sets policy for the business, and may also make recommendations to the family council in matters that concern the business.

-Annual family assemblies become more important when there are many generations, and they are geographically dispersed.
+Annual family assemblies become more important when there are many generations, especially if they are geographically dispersed.

-Family governance is a latent need that happens whether you address it or not.
-It takes time and money, and does not service clients, employees or generate profits.
-But if you have a family business, you implicitly choose priorities between the family and the business, and both can suffer if these issues are not addressed.
-If your goal is to pass the business to the next generation, then you need to determine what structures allow you to do that successfully, so that the business will prosper when new people are running it.
+Family governance is a latent need that happens whether you acknowledge it or not.
+It takes time and money, and doesn’t service clients or employees, or generate profits.
+But if you have a family business, you essentially end up choosing priorities between the family and the business, and both can suffer if issues are not addressed.
+If your goal is to pass the business to the next generation, you need to determine what structures allow you to do that successfully so that the business will prosper even when new people are running it.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.